DCLMakerSTEAM/PlottingwithPython1/README.md

 ## Dataset: NYC Park Squirrel Census

 NYC took an [informal census](https://www.thesquirrelcensus.com/) of squirrels in some of its parks.
-They have made the [Squirrel Data](https://www.dropbox.com/s/b97hxtsthbidl34/squirrel-data.csv?dl=0) available for [Download](https://www.dropbox.com/scl/fi/is2yaa5gz1of32xo1xwvd/squirrel-data.csv?rlkey=sao5wj2tqd98nzs6rsi5k7ot6&e=1&dl=1).
+They have made this [squirrel dataset](https://www.dropbox.com/s/b97hxtsthbidl34/squirrel-data.csv?dl=0) available for [download](https://www.dropbox.com/scl/fi/is2yaa5gz1of32xo1xwvd/squirrel-data.csv?rlkey=sao5wj2tqd98nzs6rsi5k7ot6&e=1&dl=1).

 We do not know anything about this data, so let's just plot a few rows to see what we have.
 * [ChatGPT](https://chatgpt.com/): Hello!
 I would like to graph some location data on a map.